 Make sure that your contact information is accurate or your prospective employers won’t be able to get hold of you.
 Moreover, a resume full of grammatical mistakes won’t reflect well on you, as it may imply that you have bad attention to detail or aren’t taking the job hunt very seriously.

 It is inappropriate to include your picture or other clipart on your resume.
-Unless you are applying for an acting or modelling job, what you look like has little or no impact on your job.
+Unless you are applying for an acting or modeling job, what you look like has little or no impact on your job.

 In addition to this, having images on your resume makes it appear less formal.